New South Wales federal redistribution

 The augmented Electoral Commission therefore decided to retain the Redistribution Committee’s proposed boundaries between the proposed Divisions of Mackellar and Warringah, with the majority of the localities of North Curl Curl and of Dee Why and some small segments of Curl Curl to be located in the proposed Division of Mackellar.

-Objections referring to this matter: More than 85 objections received were concerned with the electoral division(s) in which the suburbs of Forestville, Frenchs Forest and Killarney Heights are located.
+Objections referring to this matter: More than 85 objections received were concerned with the electorate(s) in which the suburbs of Forestville, Frenchs Forest and Killarney Heights are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

-Comments on objections referring to this matter: More than 100 comments on objections received were concerned with the electoral division(s) in which the suburbs of Forestville, Frenchs Forest and Killarney Heights are located.
+Comments on objections referring to this matter: More than 100 comments on objections received were concerned with the electorate(s) in which the suburbs of Forestville, Frenchs Forest and Killarney Heights are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Redistribution Committee’s proposed redistribution: At the start of the redistribution, the Division of Mackellar needed to gain electors if it was to meet the two numerical requirements of the Electoral Act.
 The Redistribution Committee considered that the part of the Division of Warringah within the Forest District to the west of Wakehurst Parkway, encompassing the localities of Forestville, Killarney Heights and part of the locality of Frenchs Forest, should be transferred to the proposed Division of Mackellar.